 - Tender: Tender (rather than tough) pie crust can be achieved by limiting the amount of gluten that forms in the crust and by being careful not to overwork the dough.

 - Flaky: Great pie crust has lots of little layers separated by air pockets, creating that coveted flaky texture.
 This is a result of solid fats (like cold butter) being cut into the dough and then melting away as the crust bakes, creating air pockets.
 The bigger the pieces of solid fat in the crust, the flakier the crust will be (but also the more difficult it may be to work with).

 - Delicious: Butter gives pie crust its rich flavor, and I prefer the taste of all-butter pie crust (as opposed to pie crust that uses a mix of butter and shortening).

 - Easy to Roll Out: This is a must for beautiful pies, especially if you want to create a lattice top or other decorative crust.

-How to Make Perfect Pie Crust
+How to Make Perfect Homemade Pie Crust from Scratch

 - Chill Your Ingredients: Cold ingredients, especially cold fat, are essential to the texture of the pie crust, so be sure that the fat and any other liquids added to the dough are cold.
 Prep these ingredients in advance and place them in the fridge, taking them out just before adding them to the dough for optimal coldness.